• Home

 Good For the Environment

 Good farming practices build soil and biodiversity.
-80% of our tillable acreage is in pasture or some combination of seven different cover crops that put nutrients back into the soil.
+I don't do any fall tillage that would expose soil over the winter.
+When we do use tillage in our rotations, it's to incorporate residue and manure ahead of planting another crop.
+Our pasture mixes and rye are no-till seeded.
+We are not no-tilling field peas into wheat as well.
+Fields are underseeded with pasture mixes in the growing year and become hogs pastures the next season.
 Rotating pigs through these spaces builds soil further as grazed crops leave biomass in the soil while pigs’ manure—“spread” by going as they please—fertilizes the soil.
 Moving pigs means moving their feeder and shelter.
 For short moves, I just maneuver everything under muscle power, lowering our carbon boot-print even more in exchange for a workout.

-Rotating the pigs in the woods will help reduce the Boxelder and Buckthorn in the understory while clearing space to reinvigorate the Hickory and Burr-Oak stands that have played a key role in this region’s biome for the past few centuries.
+Rotating the pigs in the woods reduces the invasives in the understory while reinvigorating the Hickory and Burr-Oak stands that have played a key role in this region’s biome for the past few centuries.
 We’re also in the beginning stages of planting Burr Oak, Shagbark Hickory, and Black Walnut in the pastures to provide additional food, shade, and enjoyment to pigs, wildlife, and people.

 Odyssey Farm, LLC